Ondansetron (Zofran) in Drug & Alcohol Detox

 Drug and alcohol withdrawal can feel like a bad flu.
 Nausea, vomiting, sweating, chills, body aches, and exhaustion are common as the body adjusts.
 For some patients, nausea and vomiting become intense enough to interfere with fluids, nutrition, and other medications needed during detox.

-Ondansetron (Zofran) is an anti-nausea comfort medication used during medical detox to help control vomiting.
+Ondansetron (Zofran) is an anti-nausea comfort medication used during medically supervised detox to help control vomiting.
 It does not treat the substance use disorder directly, but helps patients feel more comfortable during detox so the body can stay stable while other detox medications do their work.

 Table of Contents